dlmr/react-router-redial/README.md

 The custom redial router middleware `useRedial` makes it easy to add support for redial on the client side using the `render` property from `Router` in React Router.
 It provides the following properties as a way to configure how the data loading should behave.
 ```
 locals                     Extra locals that should be provided to the hooks other than the default ones
-blocking                   Hooks that should be completed before a route transition is completed
+beforeTransition           Hooks that should be completed before a route transition is completed
-defer                      Hooks that are not needed before making a route transition
+afterTransition            Hooks that are not needed before making a route transition
-parallel                   If set to true the deferred hooks will run in parallel with the blocking ones
+parallel                   If set to true the afterTransition hooks will run in parallel with the beforeTransition ones
 initialLoading             Component should be shown on initial client load, useful if server rendering is not used
 onStarted(force)           Invoked when a route transition has been detected and when redial hooks will be invoked
 onError(error, metaData)   Invoked when an error happens, see below for more info
 onAborted(becauseError)    Invoked if it was prematurely aborted through manual interaction or an error
-onCompleted(type)          Invoked if everything was completed successfully, with type being either "blocking" or "deferred"
+onCompleted(type)          Invoked if everything was completed successfully, with type being either "beforeTransition" or "afterTransition"
 ```

 ### `onError(error, metaData)`
 __`metaData`__
 ```
 abort()      Function that can be used to abort current loading
-blocking     If the error originated from a blocking hook or not
+beforeTransition     If the error originated from a beforeTransition hook or not
 reason       The reason for the error, can be either a "location-changed", "aborted" or "other"
 router       React Router instance https://github.com/ReactTraining/react-router/blob/master/docs/API.md#contextrouter
 ```